umar28dec/javascript-tricky-interview-question/README.md

 </details>

-## Question 19.
+**Question 4**.
 Predict and Explain the Output of the below JavaScript program. ?.

 ```javascript
 for (cont i = 0; i < 5; i++) {